Addiction Studies (ADST)

 Pre-requisites: graduate standing or permission of director.

-This course explores the relationship among food, addiction, health, and mindfulness.
-Students will explore the psychology of eating, neurobiology of addiction, similarities between food addiction and substance use disorders, as well as mindful eating practices, culinary medicine and the relationship between spirituality and food.
-We will analyze the trend of obesity in our culture and examine the controversial question of whether or not food can be considered addictive.
+Explores the relationship among food, addiction, health, and mindfulness.
+Explores the psychology of eating, neurobiology of addiction, similarities between food addiction and substance use disorders, as well as mindful eating practices, culinary medicine, and the relationship between spirituality and food.
+We analyze the trend of obesity in our culture and examine the controversial question of whether or not food can be considered addictive.

 ADST 562.
 SUICIDE ASSESSMENT, TREATMENT AND MANAGEMENT.
 4 Credits.